inonit/serafin/README.md

 To accomplish this, the system will be built in a modular way, with a high degree of separation between components.

 ### Users app
-Uses a customized anomymous user model with common contrib.auth functions and handles login through generation of a personal login code for each user and part (day) of the program.
+Uses a customized anomymous user model with common contrib.auth functions and handles login through generation of a personal login code for each user and session of the program.
 Backup login through id and password.

 Fields past common User model fields could be set in a key: value store for *general use* of the system.
 Preferably, field archetypes are defined by an admin, but behave somewhat like normal fields after this.
 Implementation ideas in [this thread](https://github.com/inonit/seraf/issues/9).
 However, for SERAFs use case, custom user fields are probably *not* needed.